Slip, Trip, and Fall Accident Attorneys

-Cracks or Holes in Sidewalks
+- Cracks or holes in sidewalks

-At ‘Maggio Thompson, LLP, our attorneys will work to prove 3 critical issues:
+At ‘’Maggio | Thompson, LLP, our attorneys will work to prove 3 critical issues:

-That the Condition on the Premises Was Dangerous
+- That the Condition on the Premises Was Dangerous

-That the Owner of the Property Either New, or Should Have Known, of the Dangerous Condition
+- That the Owner of the Property Either New, or Should Have Known, of the Dangerous Condition

-That the Property Owner Failed to Remedy And/Or Warn You of the Dangerous Condition
+- That the Property Owner Failed to Remedy And/Or Warn You of the Dangerous Condition

 Property owners often make quick cleanups or repairs following accidents.
 For this reason, it is important to contact a lawyer as soon as possible.
-Contact Mississippi Premises Liability Lawyers at ‘Maggio | Thompson, LLP by dialing the 3s: 601-300-3333.
+Contact the Mississippi Premises Liability Lawyers at ‘Maggio | Thompson, LLP by calling the 3s: 601-300-3333.
 See our reviews on Google and Avvo.